 “We just want to fine-tune (our play).
 We’ve seen glimpses of what we’re capable of, but we haven’t gotten both attack and defence together yet.
 So we’re trying to find our groove.”

 Connacht’s new head coach Brian McClearn is quietly confident that they can raise their performance levels further as they look to right the wrongs of their disappointing 27-6 second round defeat to Munster at the Sportsground two weeks ago.
 He said:

 We’re in a semi-final, now we’ve had three games together so we can build on that.
 We feel that maybe Leinster, Munster and Ulster have had the last year or two on their stuff and they’re kinda developed in.
 Whereas we’ve only just had three games together.

 “Even though a lot of the girls have come from last year, you know we’re just three games in together, we’re ironing out all the little bits that need to be ironed out.
 I think we’ve a point to prove against Munster in the semi-final that we are better than we showed up at the Sportsground.

 “I think we will come with that and we will prove that point (next week).
 We’re really looking forward to it.
 It’s an opportunity to push it through to the next step and really fully implement our attack and defence.”

-The Senior Interpros will wrap up at Energia Park on Saturday week (September 21) with the 3rd-4th place play-off at 5pm and the Championship final at 7pm.
-MU Barnhall RFC will host the Under-18 finals double header on the same day, with provisional kick-off times of 12pm and 1.30pm.
+The Senior Interpros will wrap up on Saturday week (September 21) with the 3rd-4th place play-off at 5pm and the Championship final at 7pm.
+The finals venue will be announced next Monday.
+MU Barnhall RFC will host the Under-18 finals double header on September 21, with provisional kick-off times of 12pm and 1.30pm.